 If you want to enjoy a nice view of the Potomac River without a hike, we suggest grabbing a couple of adirondack chairs on the Visitor Center porch at Riverbend Park.
-If the spring flowers are blooming, take an easy walk on the River Trail to a private bench closer to the water.
+If the spring wildflowers are blooming, you can take an easy walk on the River Trail to a private bench closer to the water.
+Map it.

 Meadowlark Botanical Gardens, Vienna

 The beautiful gardens at Meadowlark are perfect for a romantic walk, especially when the flowers are blooming.
 But if you want to limit your walking, you can relax on the rocking chairs or benches near the Visitor Center.
-You’ll find similar romantic places in Virginia and DC’s other gorgeous gardens.
+You’ll find similar romantic places at other gorgeous gardens in Virginia and Washington DC.
+Map it.

-Patio at Bluemont Vineyard or Dirt Farm Brewing, Bluemont
+Patio at Dirt Farm Brewing or Bluemont Vineyard, Bluemont

 Whether you and your love prefer Virginia wine or craft beer, there’s a patio in Bluemont where you can sip and soak up an amazing view.
-Bluemont tops our list of sensational winery views in Northern Virginia, and the scenery is equally impressive from neighboring Dirt Farm’s patio, one of many fun stops on the LoCo Ale Trail.
+Bluemont Vineyard tops our list of sensational winery views in Northern Virginia.
+And the scenery is equally impressive from the patio at neighboring Dirt Farm Brewing.
+Map it.